Optimizing Variational Representations of Divergences and Accelerating their Statistical Estimation: Numerical Examples: Faster Statistical Estimation and Learning

-The examples below employ the new variational formulas \eqref{eq:alpha_div_eta_opt} and \eqref{eq:Dfalpha_beta_imp} for $\alpha$-divergence, focusing on the well-known Hellinger divergence ($\alpha=1/2$).
+where $dQ=qd\mu$, $dP=pd\mu$.
 Computations were done in TensorFlow using the AdamOptimizer \cite{kingma2014adam}, an adaptive learning-rate SGD optimizer, with all methods given the same initial learning rate.
-When working with neural-network based estimators of $\alpha$-divergence, we enforce positivity of the test functions (see \eqref{eq:alpha_div_eta_opt}) via the parameterization $\phi_\theta=\exp(g_\theta)$ where $g_\theta$ is a neural network family with ReLU activation functions.
+When working with neural-network based estimators of $\alpha$-divergence, we enforce positivity of the test functions (see \eqref{eq:alpha_div_eta_opt} and \eqref{eq:Dfalpha_beta_imp}) via the parameterization $\phi_\theta=\exp(g_\theta)$ where $g_\theta$, $\theta\in\Theta$, is a neural network family with ReLU activation functions.
+We compare the LT method, \eqref{eq:Df_variational_bounded} with the improved estimators based on our formulas \eqref{eq:alpha_div_eta_opt} and \eqref{eq:Dfalpha_beta_imp}.
+For instance, in the case of Hellinger divergences we compare the following estimators.\\ {\bf LT Hellinger Estimator: }